All-in-One Amazon Scraper

 - Most competitive pricing — Reviews tied with axesso at $0.75/1K, Details $0.50/1K cheaper than axesso, Search same as axesso but with all 15 markets

-- Lightweight — 256 MB HTTP-first means lower compute costs vs Playwright-based scrapers (junglee uses 4 GB)
+- Lightweight — 256 MB HTTP-first default means lower compute costs vs Playwright-based scrapers (junglee uses 4 GB)

 - Only all-in-one Amazon actor on Apify Store — junglee, axesso, web_wanderer all sell single-purpose actors